 v = velocity

-When apply the power rule twice, it will create the second derivative power rule that is used by double derivative calculator as:
+When observe the power rule twice, it's going to create the second one derivative strength rule this is utilized by double by-product calculator as:

 $$ d^2 / dx^2 [x^n] = d / dx . d / dx [x^n] = d / dx [nx^{x-1} ] = n (n – 1) x^{n-2} $$

-The second derivative of a function f(x) is normally denoted as:
+the second derivative of a characteristic f(x) is typically denoted as:

 F’’ = (f’)’

-When using notation for derivatives, the second derivative of a dependent variable (y) with respect the independent variable (x) is written as \( d^2y / dx^2 \)
+whilst using notation for derivatives, the second one spinoff of a structured variable (y) with respect the independent variable (x) is written as \( d^2y / dx^2 \)

 $$ d^2y / dx^2 = d / dx (dy / dx) $$

-Calculating the second derivative of any expression has become handy if you have good knowledge about power and product rules.
+Calculating the second by-product of any expression has emerge as reachable when you have proper understanding about strength and product guidelines.

 Example: